Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 A list of all backsic primitive datatypes can you find [here](https://www.backlang.org/docs/primitive-datatypes).

 Variables by default are immutable, so you can't change their value.
-To make them mutable, define it like
+To make them mutable, define it with `mut`

 ```back
 let mut accelerator = 3.5;